barumau/pandunia/engli/kanun.md

 The hierarchy of word types in Pandunia from the more to the less central is as follows.

+1. Structure words
     1. Conjunctions: i, u, a
     2. Connectors: da, du
-3. Prepositions: na, ko, ze
+    3. Prepositions and postpositions: na, sa, pa, ga; nu, su, pu, gu
+    4. Pronouns
+2. Content words
+    1. Numerals
+    2. Modifiers
-4. Verbs
+    3. Verbs
-5. Nouns and pronouns
+    4. Nouns
-6. Tense, aspect and mood particles
-7. Numerals
-8. Adjectives

 The following example shows how the scope affects the final position of words in the tree hierarchy.
 For example, although **i** is in